kjk/mirror-discourse/readme.md

 * `tmpl_main.html` : template for home page
 * `tmpl_topic.html` : template for topic page

+In `main.go` you can also change `banner_html` to html fragment displayed at the top of every page.
+Alternatively, change `tmpl_main.html` and `tmpl_topic.html`.

+I used it to point people to new forum.

 # Inspiration

 This program is a port of https://www.marksmath.org/ArchiveDiscourse/

+ArchiveDiscourse is a Jupiter notebook and I just coulddn't figure out how to run it locally.

+So I ported it instead.

+# No support

+This code worked for me.

+If it doesn't work for you, tough.

+I will not help you, so don't ask.